iescandon/employee-tracker/README.md

     -   View employees by manager //TODO

-    -   Delete departments, roles, and employees //TODO Rework employees to take in 2 conditions
+    -   Delete departments, roles, and employees //TODO Add error messages when deleting depts/roles that are dependent by employees.

-    -   View the total utilized budget of a department -- ie the combined salaries of all employees in that department //TODO
+    -   View the total utilized budget of a department -- ie the combined salaries of all employees in that department

 ## Commit Early and Often